Ultrafast pulse measurement via time-domain single-pixel imaging: Results

-Similar to its spatial counterpart, TGI has been demonstrated to be robust against distortions between the temporal object and detector, which allows high-purity-signal recovery after passing through dispersive media \cite{ryczkowski2016ghost}.
-Here, we demonstrate that our CTSPI approach is also resistant to the distortion on the TFO gate, which is before the temporal object.
-To demonstrate this robustness, we first intentionally make the illumination on the DMD asymmetric, which is shown in Fig. 3(a).
-This results in a different intensity of each TFO replica, and further leads to asymmetric pulse trains in the time domain (Fig. 3(c)).
-Despite the distorted TFO replicas, the recovered THz signal, shown in Fig. 3(d) and (e), has a fidelity of 96.96$\%$ in the field at 40$\%$ CR.
+Similar to its spatial counterpart, TSPI is resistant to temporal distortions.
+To demonstrate this robustness, we first intentionally make the illumination on the DMD asymmetric, which is shown in Fig. 5(a).
+This results in a different intensity for each TFO replica, and further leads to asymmetric pulse trains in the time domain (Fig. 5(b)).
+Despite the distorted TFO replicas, the recovered THz signal, shown in Fig. 5(c) and (d), has a fidelity of 96.96$\%$ in the field at 40$\%$ CR.
 The major information loss comes from underestimation of oscillations at the tail of the THz pulse (above 5 ps), which results from the weak intensities of TFO replicas at the end of the pulse train.
-Next, as illustrated by the blue arrow in Fig. 3(b), we move the location of the Fourier plane of DMD 25 mm away from the ZnTe crystal by moving the TFO gate 25 mm away from the detection crystal.
+Next, as illustrated by the blue arrow in Fig. 5(e), we move the location of the Fourier plane of DMD 25 mm away from the ZnTe crystal by moving the TFO gate.
 Due to the spread of k-vectors of each replica at the Fourier plane, the TFO copies will be spatio-temporally separated at the detection crystal plane.
-This leads to the spatio-temporal coupled sampling, which yields an irregular pulse train envelope and lowers the intensity of each sub-pulse (Fig. 3(f)).
-Nevertheless, as shown in Fig. 3(g) and (h), distorted pulse trains do not affect the quality of the compressive signal, which has a fidelity of 98.34$\%$ in field at 40$\%$ CR.
+This leads to the spatio-temporal coupled sampling, which yields an irregular pulse train envelope and lowers the intensity of each sub-pulse (Fig. 5(f)).
+Nevertheless, as shown in Fig. 5(g) and (h), distorted pulse trains do not affect the quality of the recovered signal, which has a fidelity of 98.34$\%$ in field at 40$\%$ CR.
 Such a robustness can also be interpreted by the spatio-temporal duality of light pulses.
-In ghost imaging, the spatial correlation between the intensity distribution and position lies at the heart of the successful recovery of images.
-A distortion in the intensity profile of the illumination distribution will lead only to the over- or under-estimation of the object intensity, but will not affect the accuracy of object structure reconstruction.
-Similarly, as long as the correlation between temporal position of each TFO replica and intensity envelope of the entire pulse train is not destroyed, the THz pulse recovered by CTSPI will be robust against distortions on TFO gate.
+In single-pixel imaging, the spatial correlation between the intensity distribution and position lies at the heart of the successful recovery of images. {A distortion in the intensity profile of the illumination distribution will lead to the over- or under-estimation of the object intensity, but the accuracy of signal recovery will not decay significantly if CS is used.
+Similarly, as long as the correlation between temporal position of each TFO replica and intensity envelope of the entire pulse train is not destroyed, the THz pulse recovered by TSPI will be robust against temporal distortions, which is numerically demonstrated in the Supplementary Section 4.}